Lenny Lasater: Coal Miner, Electrician, Musician, and Renaissance Butch

 MM: Tell us about that.

 I was calling Mendy and others up in Asheville, asking them about Cherry, telling them that I was worried, you know, I was worried.
-When we finally did pin her down and got her into Emory University Hospital in Atlanta, it was January 2004.
-She passed in June.
+When we finally did pin Cherry down and got her into Emory University Hospital in Atlanta, it was January 2004.
+Cherry passed away in June 2004.

 Getting Clean and Sober